 Australia's party central for surfers and all-round fun seekers

-Gold Coast is home to over 57km of coastline with countless surf breaks.
+The Gold Coast is home to over 57km of coastline with countless surf breaks.
 The sand is clean and golden and most beaches are patrolled by surf lifesavers.
 Stand Up Paddle boarding (SUP) is becoming increasing popular as a sport because it’s almost too fun to be categorised as exercise.
-If you’re a newbie, sign-up for lessons with JM Stand Up Paddle Company and Surfers Paradise Stand Up Paddle.
-If you want to ride the waves like the best, you’ll want to learn in one of the most idyllic locations.
-Contact Get Wet Surf School (pictured) and Brad Holmes Surf Coaching.
-Take to the waters in an entirely different manner by learning the art of sailing – an ideal sport to learn as a group or family.
-Cruise out to Stradbroke Island and explore the pristine beaches while learning a new skill with Getaway Sailing.
+If you’re a newbie, you can sign up for lessons.
+If you want to ride the waves like a top surfer, this is the most idyllic location to get schooled; try Get Wet Surf School opens in new window.
+For fun on the high seas, grab a group of friends or your family and learn how to sail on a cruise out to Stradbroke Island.

-Goldie is Australia’s theme park capital, home to Dreamworld, Movie World, Sea World (pictured), Wet ‘n’ Wild and Whitewater World.
-Save yourself time and cash and buy your passes online: the “unlimited passes” are definitely worth the higher price.
+The Gold is Australia’s theme park capital, home to Warner Bros.
+Movie World opens in new window, Sea World opens in new window, Wet ‘n’ Wild opens in new window, Paradise Country opens in new window and Australian Outback Spectacular opens in new window.
+Save yourself time and cash and buy your passes online: 'unlimited' passes are worth the higher price.
+There are various ticket combos opens in new window you can buy ahead of time that get you into selected theme parks.
+And offers to bundle your accommodation with your entry tickets.
 Avoid traffic and parking woes and catch the local bus to any of the parks.
-The three-park pass entitles you to extra savings and access to Movie World, Wet ’n’ Wild and Sea World.
-Dreamworld and WhiteWater World offer the discounted “world pass tickets”.

 Distance to Surfers Paradise 20km